HugoYau/Technical-Analysis-Bot/README.md

 "What stock do you want to monitor?
 (Enter Tickers with , to separate.)"
 ```
 **Enter US for S&P500 components, HSI for HSI components (not up-to-date) and HK for all equity, ETFs, REITs in HKEX**
 **Entering these will lead to a huge amount of notification.
-DONT Try them unless you want.**
+DONT try them unless you want.**

 Enter what method you would like to use. (only MTR and Cross available now)
 ```